 Editor

-Pauline Getzoyan is editor of the Armenian Weekly and an active member of the Rhode Island Armenian community.
+Pauline Getzoyan is the former editor of the Armenian Weekly and an active member of the Rhode Island Armenian community.
 A longtime member of the Providence ARF and ARS, she also is a former member of the ARS Central Executive Board.
-A longtime advocate for genocide education through her work with the ANC of RI, Pauline is co-chair of the RI branch of The Genocide Education Project.
-In addition, she has been an adjunct instructor of developmental reading and writing in the English department at the Community College of Rhode Island since 2005.
+An advocate for genocide education, Pauline is the chair of the RI Holocaust & Genocide Education Commission and co-chair of the RI branch of The Genocide Education Project.
+In addition, she has been an adjunct instructor in the English department at the Community College of Rhode Island since 2005.

 Latest posts by Pauline Getzoyan (see all)